Between an Arena and a Sports Bar: Online Chats of eSports Spectators: Analysis and Results

 Thus, during the Finals, a single topic was dominating the chat, reducing unique voices to variations of chanting for the favourite team.

+There is a clear tendency that later stages of the tournament attract lager audience (more users watch finals comparing to number of users watching games during groups).
+At the same time we found that Gini coefficient increases with the tournament's progress and chat became less polyphonic (Fig. \ref{fig:sizeGini}).
+So, to explore the relationship between topic inequality and chat size we need analyse stages separately.

-While a limited number of cases in the later stages of TI7 does not allow us to explore the relationship between topic inequality and chat size, we explored this relationship on the case of the Group stage, performing Spearman's correlation test for number of unique participants in each game and Gini coefficient for topics in that game.
-The test showed significant positive ($\rho = 0.47, p < 0.001$) correlation between the size of the chat and the Gini coefficient (see Fig. \ref{fig:groups_corr}).
-Thus, in smaller chats topics are distributed more equally than in larger chats.
+For each stage we perform Spearman's correlation test for number of unique participants in each game and Gini coefficient for topics in that game.
+The test showed that there were no significant correlation between the size of the chat and the Gini coefficient (see Fig. \ref{fig:groups_corr} and Table \ref{tab:corr}).
+Thus, topics distributions do not differ between larger or smaller chats during the same stage.